 Our curriculum closely follows the aims of the 2014 National Curriculum for English.
 Therefore, we aim to ensure our pupils;

 The aims of the National Curriculum are consistently embedded across our Literacy lessons and the wider curriculum.
-We have a robust and well organised English curriculum that provides many purposeful opportunities for Reading, Writing and Speaking and Listening.
-Our English Handbook supports teachers through the implementation of our English curriculum which has been developed around a coherent sequence of high-quality age-appropriate texts closely connected to the overall vision or Intent of our school which is concerned with the local, national and global environment and aims to ensure our pupils access the enriching experiences the outdoors can provide, enabling them to understand the impact of our way of life in the world we live in.
+We have a creative and inspiring English curriculum that provides many purposeful opportunities for Reading, Writing and Speaking and Listening.
+Our English Handbook supports teachers through the implementation of our English curriculum which has been developed around a coherent sequence of high-quality, age-appropriate texts closely connected to the overall vision or intent of our school which is concerned with the local, national and global environment and aims to ensure our pupils access the enriching experiences the outdoors can provide, enabling them to understand the impact of our way of life in the world we live in.
 As such, we undertake to support Pope Francis’s message in his encyclical – ‘Laudato Si’ which found inspiration in Saint Francis of Assisi ‘Canticle of the Sun’; a beautiful prayer to celebrate God’s creation.
 We see our pupils as stewards of the earth; therefore, our curriculum explores big questions about the environment and Pope Francis call for action.

 Speaking and Listening

 Speaking and listening is central to our curriculum and is developed from the EYFS through to KS1, and across the wider curriculum.
 We nurture pupil’s speaking and listening skills through a variety of approaches; exploratory play, drama, role play, hot seating, etc. We develop these skills so that our pupils are capable of expressing their own ideas clearly and confidently, in a safe and supportive environment, in all areas of learning and into their future.